 Choosing the types of tops to include in your wardrobe isn’t an easy task because of the many options available.
 Tops are the easiest to wear, so we tend to buy these in trendy options instead of a perfect balance between comfort and fashion.
-Always look for tops that will bring out your personality and match your body type.
+Always look for tops and types of blouses that will bring out your personality and style.

 Look stunning even if you’re wearing plain clothes by matching your bottoms with the right tops.
 Wear tops that will flatter your figure and are designed for a certain occasion so that you feel great.
 Below is a selection of the types of tops, who should wear them, and what usual bottoms match them.